 I had long been a happy Verizon customer when in 2014 I opened a bill to find I owed over $200 for our three phones.
 That was above my limit of acceptability.
 I decided I needed to look for options.

 I looked at the plans of the major carriers – AT&T, Sprint, T-Mobile.
-I also came across a few alternative plans; Republic Wireless, Tracfone, Cricket, Virgin Mobile, Boost Mobile & I had even heard rumors of Google Fi.
+I also came across a few alternative plans; Republic Wireless, Tracfone, Cricket, Virgin Mobile, Boost Mobile & Google Fi.

 As I began to look at those companies, I came up with a list of criteria that was important to me.